hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/syncer``.

-This event is registered by `Engine`_ on behalf of Syncer server with `Source.type` set to ``SYNCER``.
-Engine uses Syncer server's `register_client_state_cb` method to register corresponding callback that is in charge of registering this event (for the sake of simplicity hereafter we consider as Syncer server registers this event).
+This event is registered by `Engine`_ on behalf of Syncer Server with `Source.type` set to ``SYNCER``.
+Engine uses Syncer Server's `register_client_state_cb` method to register corresponding callback that is in charge of registering this event (for the sake of simplicity hereafter we consider as Syncer Server registers this event).

 Payload of this event defines three states of a client connection:
 ``CONNECTED``, ``DISCONNECTED`` and ``SYNCED``.
-Only then, server registers event with payload ``CONNECTED``.
-Once server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
-Once connection to a client is lost, event with payload ``DISCONNECTED`` is registered by the Server.(see `Syncer communication`_ for more details about messages exchanged with client).
+Only then, Server registers event with payload ``CONNECTED``.
+Once Server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
+Once connection to a Client is lost, event with payload ``DISCONNECTED`` is registered by the Server (see `Syncer communication`_ for more details about messages exchanged with Client).

-Multiple clients can be connected to a server, where each connection is handled independently, as described.
+Multiple Clients can be connected to a Server, where each connection is handled independently, as described.